-3.01 Client Data Tracking.
+- 3.01 Client Data Tracking.
 GRANTEE shall maintain client data demonstrating client eligibility for services provided.
 Such data shall include, but not be limited to, client name, address, income level or other basis for determining eligibility, description of service provided and progression of client self sufficiency.
-Such information shall be tracked monthly and made available to GRANTEE monitors or their designees for review upon request.

-3.02 Quarterly Reporting.
-GRANTEE shall submit quarterly reports to the CITY, within ten (10) calendar days from the conclusion of each quarter.
+Such information shall be tracked monthly and made available to GRANTEE monitors or their designees for review upon request. - 3.02 All CITY Quarterly and Outcome Measure reports shall be submitted to the Housing Department, via the CITY's WebGrants system, no later than ten (10) calendar days after the end of the first, second, and third quarters, and no later than seven (7) calendar days after the end of the fourth quarter.
+ARPA Quarterly reports shall be submitted to the Housing Department, via email, no later than (5) calendar days after the reporting period ends.
 Typical fiscal years follows quarterly periods as noted below:

-Quarterly 1: From July 1 - September 30 Quarterly 2: From October 1 - December 30 Quarterly 3: From January 1 - March 31 Quarterly 4: From April 1 - June 30
+Quarterly 1: From July 1 - September 30 Quarterly 2: From October 1 - December 31 Quarterly 3: From January 1 - March 31 Quarterly 4: From April 1 - June 30

-3.03 Disclosure.
-GRANTEE understands that client information collected under this AGREEMENT is private and the use or disclosure of such information, when not directly connected with the administration of the GRANTEE's or subrecipient's responsibilities with respect to services provided under this AGREEMENT, is prohibited unless written consent is obtained from such person receiving service and, in the case of a minor, that of a responsible parent/guardian.

-3.04 Close-outs.
-GRANTEE's obligation to the GRANTEE shall not end until all closeout requirements are completed pursuant to 24 CFR 570.509.
-Activities during this closeout period shall include, but are not limited to: making final payments, disposing of program assets (including the return of all unused materials, equipment, unspent cash advances, program income balances, and accounts receivable to the GRANTEE), and determining the custodianship of records.
-Notwithstanding the foregoing, the terms of this AGREEMENT shall remain in effect during any period that the subrecipient has control over CDBG funds, including program income.

-3.05 Program Income.
+- 3.03 Disclosure.
+GRANTEE understands that client information collected under this AGREEMENT is private and the use or disclosure of such information, when not directly connected with the administration of the GRANTEE's or subrecipient's responsibilities with respect to services provided under this AGREEMENT, is prohibited unless written consent is obtained from such person receiving service and, in the case of a minor, that of a responsible parent/guardian. - 3.04 Close-outs.
+GRANTEE's obligation to the GRANTEE shall not end until all close-out requirements are completed pursuant to 24 CFR 570.509.
+Activities during this close-out period shall include, but are not limited to: making final payments, disposing of program assets (including the return of all unused materials, equipment, unspent cash advances, program income balances, and accounts receivable to the GRANTEE), and determining the custodianship of records.
+Notwithstanding the foregoing, the terms of this AGREEMENT shall remain in effect during any period that the subrecipient has control over CDBG funds, including program income. - 3.05 Program Income.
 GRANTEE shall report all program income (as defined at 24 CFR 570.500(a)) generated by activities carried out with CDBG funds made available under this AGREEMENT.
 The use of program income by the subrecipient shall comply with the requirements set forth at 24 CFR 570.504.
 By way of further limitations, the subrecipient may use such income during the contract period for activities permitted under this AGREEMENT and shall reduce requests for additional funds by the amount of any such program income balances on hand.
 All unexpended program income shall be returned to the GRANTEE at the end of the contract period.
 Any interest earned on cash advances from the U.S. Treasury and from funds held in a revolving fund account is not program income and shall be remitted promptly to the GRANTEE.